Community college enrollment is down. Here’s what will happen to workers and the US economy if it doesn’t come back - KESQ

 Gad Levanon, chief economist at The Burning Glass Institute, said the declines in those years might have been due to students who were enrolled in two-year colleges, and would have likely just stuck around and not graduated, simply un-enrolled because they decided to take a job instead, thanks to the hot labor market of recent years.

-Job growth this year has been driven by employers in health care, government, hospitality, professional services and construction, according to Labor Department data.
+Job growth in 2023 was driven by employers in health care, government, hospitality, professional services and construction, according to Labor Department data.

 There are plenty of jobs that don’t require a degree, and clearly, many workers are happy to take them.
 But demand for jobs requiring a degree or some form of technical training, which usually pay more, is expected to increase in the future.